loopbackio/loopback.io/pages/en/lb4/Testing-your-application.md

 The formal validity of your application's spec does not guarantee that your implementation is actually matching the specified behavior.
-To keep your spec in sync with your implementation, you should use an automated tool like [Dredd](https://www.npmjs.com/package/dredd) to run a set of smoke tests to verify conformance of your app with the spec.
+To keep your spec in sync with your implementation, you should use an automated tool like [Dredd](https://www.npmjs.com/package/dredd) to run a set of smoke tests to verify your app conforms to the spec.

-Automated testing tools usually require little hints in your specification to tell them how to create valid requests or what response data to expect.
+Automated testing tools usually require hints in your specification to tell them how to create valid requests or what response data to expect.
 Dredd in particular relies on response [examples](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#exampleObject) and request parameter [x-example](http://dredd.org/en/latest/how-to-guides.html#example-values-for-request-parameters)